osteele/Arduino_SerialRecord/README.md

 Serial.println();
 ```

-I found while teaching an introductory course physical on computing that novice
+While teaching an introductory course on physical computing, I found that novice
-programmers often garble the order of values, commas and the newline when they
+programmers often end up with code that fails to separate values by the
+separator character "`,`", omits the final `Serial.println()`, and/or places
+this `Serial.println()` between values within the record.
+This resulted in
-add, remove, or rearrange values.
-Debugging the resulting errors did not
+mysterious (to the students) failure modes.
+Debugging the resulting errors did
-contribute to the learning objectives for this particular course.
+not contribute to the learning objectives for this particular course.

 ## Alternatives